Vixeliz/VinoxOldGame/ImplementationNotes.md

 as of now.
 Most base content I add will be either done in rust for things I consider critical to base game.
 And most blocks and entities only need some ron files to describe them with stuff such as ai mostly handled in rust.

+// Handling Chunks
+Chunks will be put into a queue and spread across frames with bevys asynccomputetaskpool.
+This goes for both meshes on the client and the actual chunk data on the server.